 best Portuguese footballers of all time

-, he represents Portugal in international football and has appeared for the senior national team over 100 times.
+, he represents Portugal in international football and has appeared for the senior national team 112 times.

 While primarily right-footed, on many occasions he has been used on the left-wing.

 Nani was born and is of Cape Verde descent in Amadora, Portugal.

 He started his football career playing for Real Massama, a local team.